joerlop/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an interface between the HTML and CSS and the browser.
+You can interact with the DOM through Javasscript.

 2. What is an event?

+An event is an interaction between the user and the website that trigeers a response.

 3. What is an event listener?

+An event listener is a functionality that does something whenever an event is triggered.

 4. Why would we convert a NodeList into an Array?

+If you need to map it, for example.

 5. What is a component?

+A component is a reusable piece of code that lets you more easily add and manage content in a website.

 ### Git Set up